harshsoni003/ross/README.md

 ### Environment Setup (Required)

 This application requires environment variables to work properly.
-For security reasons, the webhook URL is not hardcoded in the application:
+For security reasons, sensitive information is not hardcoded in the application:

 1. Create a `.env` file in the root directory based on `.env.example`
-2. Add your n8n webhook URL:
+2. Add your n8n webhook URL and Supabase configuration:

 ```
 NEXT_PUBLIC_N8N_WEBHOOK_URL=your_n8n_webhook_url_here
+NEXT_PUBLIC_SUPABASE_URL=your_supabase_url_here
+NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key_here
 ```

 **Important security note:**